 GASB Statement No. 20, Accounting and Financial Reporting for Proprietary Funds and Other Governmental Entities That Use Proprietary Fund Accounting, provides governments two options for reporting their enterprise funds (including component units reporting as business-type activities).
-All enterprise funds reported herein, with the exception of the State Lottery (major enterprise fund), Mental Health Local Funds (nonmajor enterprise fund), the Virginia Port Authority (nonmajor component unit), the A. L. Philpott Manufacturing Extension Partnership (nonmajor component unit), the Virginia Commonwealth University Health System Authority (a blended component unit of the Virginia Commonwealth University - major), and the Innovative Technology Authority (nonmajor component unit) apply all applicable GASB pronouncements and all FASB Statements and Interpretations, Accounting Principles Board Opinions and Accounting Research Bulletins issued on or before November 30, 1989, unless they conflict with or contradict GASB pronouncements.
-The State Lottery (major enterprise fund), Mental Health Local Funds (nonmajor enterprise fund), the Virginia Port Authority (nonmajor component unit), the A. L. Philpott Manufacturing Extension Partnership (nonmajor component unit), the Virginia Commonwealth University Health System Authority (a blended component unit of the Virginia Commonwealth University - major), and the Innovative Technology Authority (nonmajor component unit) apply all of these pronouncements, and also apply all FASB Statements and Interpretations issued after November 30, 1989, except those that conflict with or contradict GASB pronouncements.
+All enterprise funds reported herein, with the exception of the State Lottery (major enterprise fund), Department of Alcoholic Beverage Control (nonmajor enterprise fund), Mental Health Local Funds (nonmajor enterprise fund), the Virginia Port Authority (nonmajor component unit), the A. L. Philpott Manufacturing Extension Partnership (nonmajor component unit), the Virginia Commonwealth University Health System Authority

+(a blended component unit of the Virginia Commonwealth University - major component unit), and the Innovative Technology Authority (nonmajor component unit) apply all applicable GASB pronouncements and all FASB Statements and Interpretations, Accounting Principles Board Opinions and Accounting Research Bulletins issued on or before November 30, 1989, unless they conflict with or contradict GASB pronouncements.
+The State Lottery (major enterprise fund), Department of Alcoholic Beverage Control (nonmajor enterprise fund), Mental Health Local Funds (nonmajor enterprise fund), the Virginia Port Authority (nonmajor component unit), the A. L. Philpott Manufacturing Extension Partnership the (nonmajor component unit), Commonwealth University Health System Authority (a blended component unit of the Virginia Commonwealth University - major component unit), and the Innovative Technology Authority (nonmajor component unit) apply all of these pronouncements, and also apply all FASB Statements and Interpretations issued after November 30, 1989, except those that conflict with or contradict GASB pronouncements.

-(component Foundations' units) financial statements are prepared using the economic resources measurement focus and the full accrual basis of accounting.
+Foundations' (component units) financial statements are prepared using the economic resources measurement focus and the full accrual basis of accounting.
 The financial statements are prepared under FASB Statement No. 117, Financial Statements of Not-for-Profit Organizations.
 FASB rather than GASB pronouncements are followed.
 In some instances, activities of the foundations (component units) are reported separately within the footnotes because of the different reporting standards.
-Also, some foundations (component units) have a calendar rather than a fiscal year-end.
-Foundations (component units) with a calendar year-end are included in these financial statements for the year ending December 31, 2007.
+Also, some foundations (component units) have a December 31st or March 31st yearend rather than a fiscal year-end.
+Foundations (component units) with different year-ends are included in these financial statements for the year ending December 31, 2008 or March 31, 2009.
 Significant intrafund activity/balances between each higher education institution and their foundations have been eliminated.
-However.
-Old Dominion University (nonmajor component unit) reported the following intrafund balances that could not be eliminated because of differing year-ends: institution assets of \$72.5 million and liabilities of \$72.4 million, and foundation assets of \$58.1 million and liabilities of \$73.9 million.
+However, Old Dominion University (nonmajor component unit) reported the following intrafund balances that could not be eliminated because of differing year-ends: institution assets of \$78.1 million and liabilities of \$73.2 million, and foundation assets of \$62.7 million and liabilities of \$77.1 million.
+Longwood University (nonmajor component unit) reported the following intrafund balances that could not be eliminated because of differing year-ends: institution expenditures of \$2.7 million and foundation revenues of \$6.2 million.